 There are two common goals for a website – either generate more sales or presenting yourself as a thought leader/leader in your field.

 Effective calls to action, user friendly content, optimised pages, quality content and other trust indicators all play there part in your content strategy.

-There are generally belived to be 5 stages to laying out your website content strategy.
+There are generally believed to be 5 stages to laying out your website content strategy.

-Starting off with talking to all relevent stakeholders – sales team, board members etc. Everyone needs to have the same set of goals before you start.
+Starting off with talking to all relevant stakeholders – sales team, board members etc. Everyone needs to have the same set of goals before you start.

 Audit your current site and think about your competitors, channel effectiveness and whether your current content reflects your brand.

-Competitor research and review is excellent way to bench mark your site and the industry at large.
-There may be one site that you particularly like (possibley makes you a bit envious!) and helps you spot a gap in the market.
+Competitor research and review is an excellent way to bench mark your site and the industry at large.
+There may be one site that you particularly like (possibly makes you a bit envious!) and helps you spot a gap in the market.